dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:* GridStat

-   WAVELET_STAT_MODEL
-     Specify the value for 'model' in the MET configuration file for WaveletStat.

-     | *Used by:* WaveletStat

    WAVELET_STAT_DESC
      Specify the value for 'desc' in the MET configuration file for WaveletStat.

-     | *Used by:* WaveletStat

-   WAVELET_STAT_OBTYPE
-     Specify the value for 'obtype' in the MET configuration file for WaveletStat.

      | *Used by:* WaveletStat